Let's Not Forget ...

 Editors are invited to contact us for rates and full details.

 TIREKICKING TODAY began in 1993 as a monthly print publication.
 Created by widely-known automotive writer/editor James M. Flammang and associate editor Marianne E. Flammang, it went on the Internet in 1995.
-TIREKICKING TODAY has given consumers, enthusiasts, and industry leaders an abundant supply of valuable automotive information, incuding new-vehicle reviews, used-car buying advice, editorial commentary, and feature articles.
+TIREKICKING TODAY has given consumers, enthusiasts, and industry leaders an abundant supply of valuable automotive information, including new-vehicle reviews, used-car buying advice, editorial commentary, and feature articles.
 By 2016, we were ready to ease away from coverage of automobiles, and take the publication on a completely different track – focusing primarily on topics that had become far more crucial than cars.

 Tirekicking Today accepts no advertising and receives no funds from any organization.